qlik-oss/mira/README.md

 $ curl http://localhost:9100/v1/engines
 ```

-which shall list the discovery of the two engine containers and return information in JSON format.
+which shall list two engine containers in JSON format.

 ### Swarm Mode
 In _swarm_ mode, Mira assumes that all engines instances run as Docker Swarm services inside one single Docker Swarm cluster. _Swarm_ mode is set by providing the `--mode swarm` command line argument when starting the Mira Docker service.